martinsmeder/scraping_loop/SPEC.md

 3. Identify what changed last time, what failed, and what the plan was
 4. Update `script.js` based on that reasoning
 5. Run `script.js`
-6. On success: save new output as `/output/output_NNN.csv`
+6. On success or fail: save new output as `/output/output_NNN.csv`
 7. On crash: save error as `/output/error_NNN.txt`, treat as `0/N` rows retrieved
 8. Append run entry to `log.txt`